skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 # Session 7

-## 12th of Last Summer, 1501dy (Late evening) {.date}
+## 12th of Last Summer, 1501dy (late evening) {.date}

-Pat was late due to work.
-So his character (Eomer) isn't going to do or say much for the first half of the session.
+> Pat was late due to work.
+So his character (Eomer) isn't going to do
+> or say much for the first half of the session.

 Endo asks what has happened to them.
 He thought his friends had died in the shipwreck.
 He is also shocked that they went to so much trouble